JASPAL70/Predicting-House-Prices/README.md

 # 🏡 Predicting House Prices using Machine Learning

-This project applies machine learning techniques to predict house prices based on various property features.
-It demonstrates full-stack data science skills — from data preprocessing and visualization to model training and evaluation.
+This project applies machine learning techniques to predict house prices based on multiple input features.
+It demonstrates end-to-end data science skills — from data preprocessing and visualization to model building and evaluation.

 ## 🚀 Project Goals